A message from the Team

 I am Renzo Díaz Giunta from Perú!

 The journey in the field of Human Rights Advocacy includes my work experience at the Inter-American Commission on Human Rights, where I contributed to processing cases of Human Rights violations throughout the Americas, including instances involving the troubling use of the Pegasus spyware by governments against journalists; furthermore, my experience in the field involves also the Constitutional Court of Perú, where I aided in processing cases of Human Rights violations within Perú and drafted resolutions for these cases.
-During the Pandemic of COVID-19, I spearheaded the digitization of case files and the systematization of jurisprudence and I have equally enriched my expertise at the Congress of the Republic of Perú, where I assisted in advancing legislation concerning digital rights and the utilization of Artificial Intelligence by state organs.
+During the COVID-19 pandemic, I spearheaded the digitization of case files and the systematization of jurisprudence and I have equally enriched my expertise at the Congress of the Republic of Perú, where I assisted in advancing legislation concerning digital rights and the utilization of Artificial Intelligence by state organs.

-I am proud to be a member of the International Association of Constitutional Law (Sweden) and a participant in Generation Democracy of the International Republican Institute (United States)In 2023, I served as a Youth Delegate of the Council of Europe (CoE) and, currently, I am a Constitutional adviser to CIED’s Secretariat of Academic Affairs at the Universidad Nacional San Antonio Abad del Cusco.
+I am proud to be a member of the International Association of Constitutional Law (Sweden) and a participant in Generation Democracy of the International Republican Institute (United States).
+In 2023, I served as a Youth Delegate of the Council of Europe (CoE) and, currently, I am a Constitutional adviser to CIED’s Secretariat of Academic Affairs at the Universidad Nacional San Antonio Abad del Cusco.

 Adolfo Cortezao Oquero, Venezuela